Buyer's Guide to Composite Granite Sinks

 A composite granite sink is an engineered product manufactured using a mix of granite stone dust and acrylic resins molded into sink form.
 Composite sinks composed of quartz dust and acrylic resins are close cousins and the labels "composite stone " and "granite sink" are sometimes used interchangeably to describe either material.
 You'll find both pros and cons for including a composite granite sink in your kitchen.
 Read our buying guide, below, to see if a composite granite sink is right for your kitchen remodel.

-- Durability.
+In short, yes.
 Quality composite granite sinks are formed under high pressure, making them nonporous, hygienic, and resistant to heat, stains, scratches, and chips.
 Plus, unlike natural granite, a composite granite sink surface won't require sealing.

-- Consistency.
-An authentic granite stone sink features the natural variations of stone throughout the material.
+2. Consistency: An authentic granite stone sink features the natural variations of stone throughout the material.
 A composite granite sink, however, features uniform color throughout the material.

-- Cost.
-A composite granite sink generally costs less than a natural granite sink.
+3. Cost: A composite granite sink generally costs less than a natural granite sink.

-- Costs.
-Quality composite granite sinks are more costly than sink materials such as stainless steel and porcelain.
+3. Cost: Quality composite granite sinks are more costly than sink materials such as stainless steel and porcelain.